OmkarChekuri/LocalRag/Readme.md

 ## How It Works

 - **vector.py:**
-  Loads the reviews, embeds them, and stores them in a Chroma vector database.
-Provides a retriever to fetch the most relevant reviews for a query.
+  Recursively loads documents from CSV and PDF files, embeds them, and stores them in separate Chroma vector databases.
+Tracks processed files to avoid duplicates.
+Provides retrievers for both collections.

 - **main.py:**
-  Loads the retriever and LLM, prompts the user for questions, retrieves relevant reviews, and generates an answer using the LLM.
+  Prompts the user to select the data source (CSV or PDF), retrieves relevant documents using the chosen retriever, and generates an answer using the LLM.

 ## Example Usage

 ```
+Choose data source for retrieval:
+1. CSV reviews
+2. PDF reviews
+Enter 1 or 2: 2

+-----------------------------New prompt-----------------------------
-Please enter your question (q to quit): What do people think about the crust?
+Please enter your question (q to quit): What does the contract say about payment terms?
-[LLM responds with a summary based on relevant reviews]
+[LLM responds with a summary based on relevant PDF content]
 ```

 ## Requirements